-Note: see the cc\set\passwords module documentation to enable/disable SSH password authentication
+Note: see the cc\set\passwords module documentation to enable/disable SSH password authentication no-port-forwarding, no-agent-forwarding, no-X11-forwarding

 Root login can be enabled/disabled using the disable\root config key.
 Root login options can be manually specified with disable\root\opts.
+If disable\root\opts is specified and contains the string \$USER, it will be replaced with the username of the default user.
+By default, root login is disabled, and root login opts are set to: